SILICON VALLEY HOLOCAUST SURVIVORS ASSOCIATION

 Sunday, November 11

-Harvey Gotliffe, a journalism professor at SJSU and UCSC, will lecture on “Holocaust Denial on University Campuses.”
+Harvey Gotliffe, a journalism professor emeritus at San Jose State University, will lecture on “Holocaust Denial on University Campuses.”
 Teachers are invited to bring their students to be part of this conversation.

 Sunday, December 9

-Hanukkah Celebration with Latkes and Applesauce is a special candle lighting program written by one of our founding members.
+Hanukkah Celebration with latkes and applesauce and a special candle lighting program written by one of our founding members.
 We’ll be joined by young Bar/Bat Mitzvah students and their families.
 Always a festive time with plenty of learning and sharing.

 The APJCC is proud to be a part of the Initiative on Jewish Peoplehood, co-funded by the Koret Foundation and the Taube Foundation for Jewish Life & Culture, and supported further by the Jewish Federation of Silicon Valley and other generous supporters.